Outlyingness Scores with Cluster Catch Digraphs: Monte Carlo Experiments with Synthetic Datasets

 Appropriate parameter selections for the benchmark methods is described as follows:

-For LOF, the lower and upper bound of $k$ are 11 and 30, respectively.
-The highest LOF is identified for each point, with a threshold to 1.5.
-In DBSCAN, the outlier percentage is assumed known to get an appropriate cutoff value for the $4$-dist, serving as a threshold for outliers.
-For MST, inconsistent edges are identified using a threshold of 1.2, and clusters smaller than 2\% of the data set are labeled as outliers.
+For LOF, the lower and upper bounds of $k$ are 11 and 30, respectively.
+The highest LOF is identified for each point, with a threshold of 1.5.
+In DBSCAN, the outlier percentage is assumed to be known to get an appropriate cutoff value for the $4$-dist, serving as a threshold for outliers.
+For MST, inconsistent edges are identified using a threshold of 1.2, and clusters smaller than 2\% of the dataset are labeled as outliers.
 As for ODIN, we set the input parameters $k$ and $T$ to $n^{0.5}$ and $n^{0.33}$, where $n$ is the data size; iForests are constructed with 1000 iTrees, each with a sub-sample size of 256, a threshold of 0.55 is applied to capture the outliers.

 The simulation results are summarized in Tables \ref{tab:Matern_score1} to \ref{Matern-Thomas_score2}.
 For each simulation setting, we rank the performance of methods by their $F_2$-scores in Table \ref{tab:Complex_Cluster_Ranking2}, and the top 3 are highlighted in bold.